mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 * Inspect and write self-defined operators in Python, and compile them with other pre-defined operators composable in the same computational graph
 * Write the kernel optimization generically in Python and the compiler generates shader language codes for different backends accordingly, which allows us to transfer the kernel optimization techniques across backends

 We are leveraging the Python-first development, and universal deployment solution to quickly enable high-performance AMD GPU support less than one human week's effort. -->

 <p align="center">
   <img src="/img/amd/arch.svg" width="80%">
 </p>

 **MLC for AMD GPUs and APUs.** There are several possible ways to support AMD GPU: ROCm, OpenCL, Vulkan, and WebGPU.
 ROCm stack is what AMD recently push for and has a lot of the corresponding building blocks similar to the CUDA stack.
 Vulkan is the latest graphics standard and offers the widest range of support across GPU devices.
 WebGPU is the latest web standard that allows the computation to run on web browsers.
-MLC supports automatic code generation targeting all the backends above.
+While there are so many possible ways, few ML software solutions that build for solutions other than CUDA, largely due to the engineering cost to replicate a stack for a new hardware or GPU programming model.
+We support automatic code generation without having to recraft GPU kernels for each and bring support to all these ways.
+This being said, the performance still depends on how good the low-level GPU runtimes are and their availability in each platform.
 We pick ROCm for Radeon 7900 XTX and Vulkan for Steamdeck's APU.
-We find that ROCm stack just works out of box and require a few more hours to further bring an optimized version, thanks to the productive python development pipeline in MLC.
-We made the following things to use ROCm support from MLC:
+We find that ROCm stack works out of the box.
+Thanks to the productive Python-based development pipeline in TVM unity, we spent a few more hours to further bring an optimized version.
+We made the following things to bring ROCm support:

 - Reuse the whole MLC pipeline for existing targets (such as CUDA and Metal), including memory planning, operator fusion, etc.
 - Reuse a generic GPU kernel optimization space written in TVM TensorIR and re-target it to AMD GPUs.